 Marriage is the process of two people coming together onto one life path for the ultimate goal of pleasing Allah and it is one of the most intimate relationships we can have with another person.
 In the Qur’an we are also reminded that, “your spouses are like clothing for you,” signifying that our spouse is the closest person to us in life, physically and emotionally, like clothing is to skin.

-The foundation of a marriage is built upon mutual acceptance, communication, honesty, sharing and trust.This foundation is established through open and honest communication in the initial stages of the relationship.
+The foundation of a marriage is built upon mutual acceptance, communication, honesty, sharing and trust.This foundation is established through open and honest communication in the initial stages of the husband wife relationship.
+To keep this foundation itact and make your marriage a success, keep making dua for marriage.
 When people meet one another and get to know another for marriage they are sharing themselves with another person and building a foundation for a marriage together.

 Getting to know someone for marriage requires a couple to share their views and experiences in an effort to better understand one another.
 Conversations between the couple should include practical as well as emotional questions in an effort to seek information about a person and understand their values and beliefs.